dqwei-lab/STS/README.md

 1. model_training_`*`.py are codes for parameter tuning in a server.
 2. all the tables and figs can be reproduced via jupyter notebooks.
 3. Regarding the raw feature extraction pipeline, these codes and data are provided upon request.
+4. `iterstrat.py` is the implementation of iterative stratification.

 Dependencies:
 1.	alabaster==0.7.12